space-physics/iri2016/README.md

   ![image](./figures/iri2DExample02.png)

 ### Matlab / GNU Octave

 IRI2016 is readily accessible from Matlab and GNU Octave.
-From within Matlab/Octave, verify everything is working by from the `iri2016/tests` directory:
+From within Matlab / Octave, verify everything is working by from the `iri2016/tests` directory:

 ```matlab
 test_iri2016